Kuroda Nagatomo

 Kuroda Nagatomo (黒田 長知) was a Japanese samurai of the late Edo period, who served as the last daimyō of Fukuoka han.
 He was adopted into the family and was born as Tatewaka (建若), the second son of Tōdō Takayuki, lord of the Tsu han.
 A pro-Chōshū figure during the tumultuous Bakumatsu era, he allied with the new government in the Boshin War.
 Nagatomo was named governor of the newly created Fukuoka Prefecture in 1869.
-In 1871 the government discovered a counterfeiting operation occurring in the castle grounds with the knowledge of the prefectural government.
+In 1871, the government discovered a counterfeiting operation occurring on the castle grounds with the knowledge of the prefectural government.
 As a result, Nagatomo was replaced as governor by Prince Arisugawa Taruhito.
 Nagatomo was made a member of the new nobility in the Meiji period.

-Passing on the headship to his son Kuroda Nagashige in 1878, Nagatomo died in Tokyo in 1902, at age 65.
+Nagatomo died in Tokyo in 1902, at age 65, passing on the headship to his son Kuroda Nagashige in 1878.